Friday, February 27, 2009

 - C.G.
 Jung Mysterium Coniunctionis

-In January of 2000 we began getting to know each other more intimately, becaming aware that there was more to the relationship than art.
-On a very romantic evening of February 14th, of the year 2001, on bended knee Greg romantically proposed.
+In January of 2000 we began getting to know each other more intimately, becoming aware that there was more to the relationship than art.
+On a very romantic evening of February 14th, in the year 2001, Greg romantically proposed to me on bended knee.

 Several years later, under a groove of oak trees and an expansive view of the Santa Monica Mountains all the way to the ocean, we were married.